rstudio/helm/charts/rstudio-connect/README.md

 * A license file.
 See the [Licensing](#licensing) section below for more details.
 * A Kubernetes [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) that contains the data directory for Connect.
-  * If `sharedStorage.create` is set, a PVC that relies on the default storage class will be created to generate the PersistentVolume.
+  * If `sharedStorage.create` is set, it creates a Persistent Volume Claim (PVC) that relies on the default storage class to generate the
+    PersistentVolume.
     Most Kubernetes environments do not have a default storage class that you can use with `ReadWriteMany` access mode out-of-the-box.
     In this case, we recommend you disable `sharedStorage.create` and create your own `PersistentVolume` and `PersistentVolumeClaim`, then mount them into the container by specifying the `pod.volumes` and `pod.volumeMounts` parameters, or by specifying your `PersistentVolumeClaim` using `sharedStorage.name` and `sharedStorage.mount`.
-  * If you cannot use a `PersistentVolume` to properly mount your data directory, you'll need to mount your data in the container by using a regular [Kubernetes Volume](https://kubernetes.io/docs/concepts/storage/volumes), specified in `pod.volumes` and `pod.volumeMounts`.
+  * If you cannot use a `PersistentVolume` to properly mount your data directory, mount your data in the container by using a regular [Kubernetes Volume](https://kubernetes.io/docs/concepts/storage/volumes), specified in `pod.volumes` and `pod.volumeMounts`.

 ## Licensing